av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone4.rst

 Deliverables
 ^^^^^^^^^^^^
-ROS 2 node with a Bang-Bang controller for your vehicle steering.
+ROS 2 node with a PID controller for your vehicle steering.

 * Pseudo Code for your Node.
 More information can be found `here <../../information/code/pseudocode.html>`_
 * ROS 2 Publisher Node publishing topic ``vehicle_command_ackermann``